jacobmakarsky/pepe/specs/introduction.md

 bottlenecks.
 These bottlenecks limit the supply of transactions, leading to extremely high fees.
 Scaling ethereum and reducing fees can be achieved by better utilizing bandwidth, computation and storage.

-### What is an Optimistic Rollup?
+### What is an Pepeistic Rollup?

-[Optimistic rollup](https://vitalik.ca/general/2021/01/05/rollup.html) is a layer 2 scalability technique which increases the computation & storage capacity of Ethereum without sacrificing security or decentralization.
+[Pepeistic rollup](https://vitalik.ca/general/2021/01/05/rollup.html) is a layer 2 scalability technique which increases the computation & storage capacity of Ethereum without sacrificing security or decentralization.
 Transaction data is submitted on-chain but executed off-chain.
 If there is an error in the off-chain execution, a fault proof can be submitted on-chain to correct the error and protect user funds.
 In the same way you don't go to court unless there